-Step 10 Find other registrants through the K-REACH IT system and consider how best to engage with them in the CICO.
-You may need to consider how important your substance is to you commercially and if other registrants will prioritize the substance in the same way.
+Step 10: Find other registrants through the K-REACH IT system and consider how best to engage with them in the CICO.
+You may need to consider how important your substance is to you commercially and whether registrants will prioritize the substance in the same way.

-Step 11 This can influence decisions regarding who should act as lead registrant.
+Step 11: Decide who will act as lead registrant.

-Step 12 Contract data access carefully, checking data quality (if possible) and ensuring you understand usage limitations.
+Step 12: Contract data access carefully, checking data quality (if possible) and being aware of usage limitations.

-K-REACH is closely aligned with REACH regulation, with similar processes and evaluations although K-REACH relies more heavily on animal data.
+K-REACH is closely aligned with REACH regulation.
+The two have similar processes and evaluations.
+Although K-REACH relies more heavily on animal data.
 The pre-notification period for existing substances imported or manufactured at ≥1 tonne/year runs between January 1, and June 30, 2019.
 After this, submissions deadlines vary by tonnage band.
-Joint submissions are the norm, with registrants working together in CICOs – the equivalent to SIEFS in REACH.
+Joint submissions are the norm, with registrants working together in CICOs.

 It is likely that a number of substances requiring K-REACH registration will have already been registered in the EU through REACH.
-REACH dossiers can, therefore, be a data source, although a substantial amount of rework may be required to align any K-REACH submission with the obligations in the Korean regulation.
+REACH dossiers can therefore be a data source, although a substantial amount of rework may be required to align any K-REACH submission with Korean regulations.

 K-REACH Milestones in the Legislation